Asian shares edge higher following advance on Wall Street

-BANGKOK (AP) — Shares edged in Asia on Wednesday after a rebound in technology stocks helped power an overnight rally on Wall Street.
+BANGKOK (AP) — Shares edged higher in Asia on Wednesday after a rebound in technology stocks helped power an overnight rally on Wall Street.

-Investors bought technology shares after the U.S. government opted to temporarily ease off on proposed restrictions on technology sales to Chinese companies.
+Investors snapped up technology shares after the U.S. government opted to temporarily ease off on proposed restrictions on technology sales to Chinese companies.

 Japan reported that its trade surplus dropped 90% from a year earlier in April as a 6% drop in shipments to China bit into its exports.
 Exports fell 2.4% year-on-year while imports rose more than 6% thanks to higher oil prices.
+But that gloomy news was balanced by a rise in machinery orders.

-On Tuesday, the U.S. government’s decision to issue a 90-day grace period on controls on technology sales to Huawei, ZTE and other Chinese companies offered a respite from worries over their potential impact.
+On Wall Street on Tuesday, the U.S. government’s decision to issue a 90-day grace period on controls on technology sales to Huawei, ZTE and other Chinese companies offered a respite from worries over their potential impact.

 Though the 90-day delay brightened sentiment, “the reality is that a resumption of the limitations after 90 days would most certainly still affect the global supply chain and hit hard at a touchy issue for China to potentially induce further retaliation,” Jingyi Pan of IG said in a commentary.